-Sources: (U.S. Fire Administration, 2015) (U.S. Bureau of Justice Statistics, 2011) (BLS, 2015)
+Sources: (U.S. Fire Administration, 2015) (U.S. Bureau of Justice Statistics, 2011) (U.S. Bureau of Labor Statistics, 2015)

 4.7.1.3 Water

 The CDPHE regulates drinking water quality and is responsible for providing information on the source of Colorado's drinking water, certifying facility operators, and reviewing the design of proposed water facilities (CDPHE, 2015b).
 Public water systems serving residential customers, classified as "community," must provide their customers with a yearly Consumer Confidence (Water Quality) Report, which details treatment processes, current or potential contaminants and their sources, and the source of the water (CDPHE, 2015c).